Close Search

 From the height of tenement buildings to the very specific way waste was discarded, this novel is a snapshot in time.

-And when you know the later history of Edinburgh’s anatomy school, Smollett’s exaltation of the city’s professors takes on a new light, one the author himself may not have been able to predict...
+And when you know the later history of Edinburgh’s anatomy school, Smollett’s exaltation of the city’s professors takes on a new light.
+It's a future the author himself may not have been able to predict...

 8. Frankenstein by Mary Shelley The Penguin Classics cover of Frankenstein, depicting Frankenstein’s Creature cowering.